wealdtech/chaind/README.md

 `chaind` supports Teku and Lighthouse beacon nodes.
 The current state of obtaining data from beacon nodes is as follows:

   - Teku: must be run in [archive mode](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#data-storage-mode) to allow `chaind` to obtain historical data
-  - Lighthouse: Make sure to run with `--slots-per-restore-point 64`, else fetching historical information will be **very** slow.
+  - Lighthouse: Make sure to run with `--slots-per-restore-point 64 --reconstruct-historic-states`, else fetching historical information will be **very** slow.
 For more information on the trade off between Freezer DB size and fetching performance, please refer to [Database Configuration](https://lighthouse-book.sigmaprime.io/advanced_database.html) in the Lighthouse Book.

 At current Prysm is not supported due to its lack of Altair-related information in its gRPC and HTTP APIs.
 We expect to be able to support Prysm again soon.